This Time is Different: An Observability Perspective on Time Series Foundation Models: Model architecture details

 The parameters of this mixture model are computed from the flattened features $h_t \in \mathbb{R}^{D}$ produced by the transformer backbone for each time step $t$, where $D$ is the model's embedding dimension.
 Using a set of linear projections with weight matrices $W \in \mathbb{R}^{K \times D}$ and bias vectors $b \in \mathbb{R}^{K}$, we derive all $K$ mixture components simultaneously.
 For each time step $t$, the parameters are computed as:

 where each equation produces a vector in $\mathbb{R}^{K}$ containing the parameters for all mixture components at time $t$.
 The individual component parameters $\nu_{t,k}$, $\mu_{t,k}$, $\tau_{t,k}$, and $\tilde{\pi}_{t,k}$ (the mixture logits) are the $k$th elements of these vectors.
-The parameter $\epsilon$ is machine epsilon (the smallest positive floating-point number), and softplus($x$) = $\log(1 + e^x)$.
+The parameter $\epsilon$ is a small positive constant, and softplus($x$) = $\log(1 + e^x)$.
 The use of softplus and $\epsilon$ ensure that the scale $\tau$ remains positive.
 Similarly, we add the constraint $\nu > 2$ to ensure that each component of our mixture has well-defined first and second moments (mean and variance).

 The mixture weights $\pi$ are computed using by applying softmax to the logits:

 An example distribution median and 95th percentile is illustrated in \fref{fig:forecast}.